About the Test

 Receiving test results

-After the test is complete, test results will be sent to your doctor for interpretation.
-Hematocrit test results are most often part of the results of a complete blood count, which may be available to your doctor within a few minutes or up to several weeks.
+After the test is complete, results will be sent to your doctor for interpretation.
+HCT test results are most often part of the results of a CBC, which may be available to your doctor within a few minutes or up to several days.

 Interpreting test results

-Normal hematocrit test results depend on several factors, including age, sex, pregnancy status, and the altitude at which the patient lives.
+HCT test results depend on several factors, including age and sex.
 The cutoff values for a normal test result, called its reference range, may also vary depending on the laboratory or methods used to conduct the test.
-Because of the many factors that affect hematocrit, it’s important to talk to a doctor for support in understanding your test result.
+Because of the many factors that affect HCT, it’s important to talk to a doctor for support in understanding your test result.

 The reference ranges listed below describe common reference ranges for hematocrit: